Queen hailed in Scotland as a 'constant in all our lives'

 “As I stand before you today, I cannot help but feel the weight of history, which surrounds us and which reminds us of the vital parliamentary traditions to which members of both Houses dedicate yourselves, with such personal commitment, for the betterment of us all,” Charles said.

-The ceremony was held in Westminster Hall because monarchs are not allowed inside the House of Commons.
-That rule dates from the 17th century, when King Charles I tried to enter and arrest lawmakers.
+The ceremony was held in Westminster Hall because monarchs are not allowed inside the House of Commons since King Charles I tried to enter and arrest lawmakers.
 That confrontation led to a civil war which ended with the king being beheaded in 1649.

 In a personal tribute to his grandmother, Prince Harry said he cherished their times together “from my earliest childhood memories with you, to meeting you for the first time as my Commander-in-Chief, to the first moment you met my darling wife and hugged your beloved great-grandchildren.”